alejandrocardenasa-lgtm/workshop3-streaming-etl-kafka/README.md

 kafka/producer.py
 ```

-The producer performs the following tasks:

-* Reads the processed dataset
-* Streams records one by one
+The producer reads the processed dataset and streams records one by one into Kafka.

-* Converts records into JSON format
-* Sends events into Kafka topic
+Each row is converted into the required JSON format.

 ---

-# Producer Event Format
+### 17.1 Event Format

-Example streamed event:
+Example event:

 ```json
 {